Work from Home Jobs

 I just started my blog in October 2018.
 I love writing and learning new things so blogging is a good fit regardless of if I earn money from it.
 It would be great to cover my blogging costs.
 I’m excited to learn how I can best monetize the site.

-If you’re interested in learning how to start a blog, I’ve detailed my strategies and steps for starting a blog in 2018 here.
+If you’re interested in learning how to start a blog, I’ve detailed my strategies and steps for starting a blog here.

 6. Become a Referrer or Affiliate for a Program